 Culture & Unity

 Spreading culture is another benefit to joining a Greek organization; specifically one based on culture.
-As a sister, you will have the opportunity to bond with other women who share a passion for spreading or learning about South Asian culture.
-Additionally, sororities and fraternities often unite and create strong relations on the basis of culture.
+As a sister, you will have the opportunity to bond with other women who share a passion for spreading or learning about our different cultures and backgrounds.
+Although our roots are South Asian based, We are not exclusive and promote diversity.
+Additionally, sororities often unite and create strong relations on the basis of culture.

 As a member of the Greek community, you will be able to help change and shape the community around you.
 With philanthropy being one of the main pillars of many Greek organizations, community service and volunteering are at the forefront of Greek life activities.
 The Greek system is the largest network of volunteers in the US, with members donating over 10 million hours of volunteer service each year.

 Some of our local chapter and colony members participate in the numerous competitive sports through intramurals and Greek tournaments.
 If you are into sports, some times it can be difficult to get a group of people on your own to play intramural teams, yoga, and outdoor activities together with a busy college schedule.
 Greek life offers all of this along with the pride of sportsmanship, team spirit, and competition.
 It is a good outlet when things get stressful.

 Just Over 50% of students in colleges and universities go on to graduate

 Members of fraternities and sororities graduate at a rate in excess of 70%

 85% of Fortune 500 Companies are run by Greeks

 75% of Congress is Greek

 85% of Supreme Court Justices have been Greek